 What is childhood leukemia?

-Leukemia is a cancer that starts in early blood-forming cells.
-Most of the time, it is a cancer of the white blood cells, but some leukemias start in other kinds of blood cells.
+Most of the time, leukemia is a cancer of the white blood cells, but some leukemias start in other kinds of blood cells.
 Leukemia starts in the bone marrow, the soft inner part of certain bones where new blood cells are made, and quickly spreads to the blood.
 From there it can go to other parts of the body.

 Some other types of childhood cancer, such as Wilms tumor (a kidney cancer), can start in other organs and then spread to the bone marrow (or elsewhere).
 But those cancers are not leukemia.

-To understand the different types of leukemia, it helps to know something about the blood and lymph systems.
+To understand the different types of leukemia, it helps to know something about the bone marrow and blood.

-Bone marrow is the soft, spongy, inner part of bones.
+Bone marrow is the soft, inner part of bones.
 It is where new blood cells are made.
 In babies, new blood cells are made in nearly all of the bones of the body.
-But by the teenage years they are made mostly in the flat bones such as those of the skull, shoulder blades, ribs, pelvis, and back bones.
+But by the teenage years they are made mostly in the flat bones (the skull, shoulder blades, ribs, hip bones, and back bones.

 Bone marrow is made up of a small number of blood-forming cells (blood stem cells), other early forms of blood cells, fat cells, and tissues that help the blood cells grow.
 Early blood cells can grow to become red blood cells, white blood cells, or platelets.